Polynomial and rational measure modifications of orthogonal polynomials via infinite-dimensional banded matrix factorizations: Algorithms for infinite-dimensional matrix factorizations

 \section{Algorithms for infinite-dimensional matrix factorizations}

-In the $QL$ and reverse Cholesky factorizations, matrix factorizations are employed that in general are not computable for infinite-dimensional matrices.
+As mentioned above, there is an important distinction between Cholesky and $QR$ decompositions of infinite-dimensional matrices and their reverse Cholesky and $QL$ decompositions: Finite sections of infinite-dimensional Cholesky and $QR$ decompositions are computable while in the $QL$ and reverse Cholesky factorizations, matrix factorizations are employed that in general are not computable (with a finite number of operations) for infinite-dimensional matrices.
 In finite dimensions, a $QL$ factorization may proceed by orthogonal transformations designed to lower-triangularize the matrix in question.
 It follows that these orthogonal transformations must begin in the bottom right corner but in infinite dimensions, the bottom right corner is always out of reach, see \cite{Webb-Thesis-17}.
 A similar argument follows for the reverse Cholesky factorization.
 In finite dimensions, symmetric elementary transformations introduce zeros starting with the last row and column.

 Since we only require the $n\times n$ principal section of the connection coefficients, we develop iterative methods to compute the approximate infinite-dimensional $QL$ and reverse Cholesky factorizations based on larger principal sections.
 Let $N > n$ and partition $V$ as follows: